fazleyazdan/generate-cv-using-LaTex/README.md

 * Go to:  overleaf.com

 #### Step 2:
-* create files with the same name as it is i.e. 'main.tex' , 'utilities.tex' & 'particulars.tex'
+* create files with the same name as it is i.e. 'main.tex' , 'utilities.tex' & 'particulars.tex'.
 ![Overleaf](./screenshots/3.png)

 #### Step 3: